IcshStudio/Pvicsh-PCH/README.md

 Simple Way to teach how the stake works
 ---------------------
-stake(amount): Burn tokens and start earning rewards addStake(amount): Add more tokens to existing stake claimRewards(): Mint and collect earned rewards
+stake(amount): Burn tokens and start earning rewards, addStake(amount): Add more tokens to existing stake, claimRewards(): Mint and collect earned rewards,

 Info Functions
 ---------------------